ffpxtp/HOL-DeployingCloudServices-VS2012/HOL.md

 	>**Note:** In the future, you will be able to have multiple “virtual” areas, for test, QA, pre-production, etc...

 1. Click **Start** to prepare the application for first time use, which requires you to create a new account.
-To do this, navigate to register menu.

 	![Application running in the staging environment](./Images/application-running-staging.png?raw=true "Application running in the staging environment")